HenriArno/HenriArno.github.io/_pages/about.md

 Background
 ======
 - `2023-2027` Awarded a grant from the Research Foundation Flanders (FWO) for fundamental research in causal machine learning (started Nov.
 2023)
-- `2021-2023` Contributed to a research project aiming to assist judges in commercial courts with the detection of financially distressed firms through predictive modeling
+- `2021-2023` Contributed to a research project aiming to assist judges in commercial court with the detection of financially distressed firms through predictive modeling
 - `2019-2021` Developed an interest in computer science throughout my M.Sc. in Business Engineering: Data Analytics
 - `2017-2019` Participated in a two-year university-wide extracurricular research program
 - `2016-2019` B.Sc. in Business Engineering (program at the faculty of economics with a strong quantitative component)